Why would anyone want to break into my account?

 This will stop any hacker who's discovered your password from being able to login.

-The first step in using two-factor authentication is to ensure your phone number is registered, plus (if you have the Facebook app on your phone) enabling the code generator.
+The first step in using Facebook's two factor authentication is to ensure your phone number is registered, plus (if you have the Facebook app on your phone) enabling the code generator.

 Step 1: From the security menu in the section "Two-Factor Authentication", find the option for "Use two-factor authentication" and click "Edit".